wadimw/dell-7577-hackintosh/README.md

 - ~~DGPU disable (IOReg shows power state 2 for GFX0, battery life poor so I believe it is not disabled properly)~~ Removing bunch of DSDT fixes from config.plist helped (these removed should be checked tho, I don't know what they did)
 - ~~Minimum brightness is brighter than on Windows~~ Same thing as above apparently fixed the issue
 - Sleep (Screen goes black but keyboard stays lit and laptop still seems to work)
-- ~~Touchpad works poorly (by far using VoodooPS2, will likely need to switch to VoodooI2C)~~ Implemented VoodooI2C, works like a charm
+- ~~Touchpad works poorly (by far using VoodooPS2, will likely need to switch to VoodooI2C)~~ Implemented VoodooI2C, works.
+It likely uses polling though, and double tap and drag does not work for some reason.
 - USB 3 pendrive (Doesn't show at all in any port, however USB2 devices like keyboard, mouse, pendrive work; also Android phone in USB tethering mode works too)
 - ~~Integrated WIFI (didn't yet buy replacement card, although I apparently already have needed kexts for dw1560)~~ Bought Lenovo PN:20-200480 (Broadcomm BCM94352Z) and it works (needed Lenovo drivers on Windows)
 - Brightness adjustment buttons (but brightness works in settings)